OSA Incubator and NSF Workshop on Scaling Terabit Networks:

 Daniel Kilper, CIAN, College of Optical Sciences, University of Arizona

 Kristin Rauschenbach, Raytheon BBN Technologies

-This workshop will bring together leading experts from academia, industry, and government to discuss the major technological obstacles and opportunities to efficiently scale networks in the Terabit regime.
+This workshop brought together leading experts from academia, industry, and government to discuss the major technological obstacles and opportunities to efficiently scale networks in the Terabit regime.
 Focus areas include exploring how emerging network architectures drive new requirements for optical systems and how photonic components can help scale architectures to terabit capacities; rethinking the operating system interface and application interface to the network; exploring which optical layer characteristics to share and what higher layer functions can benefit; and, exploring optical and electronic networking cooperation and respective metrics.

 View full agenda.